OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 ```

 - [Needle](https://github.com/mwrlabs/needle "Needle"): Is an all-in-one iOS security assessment framework.
 The [installation guide](https://github.com/mwrlabs/needle/wiki/Installation-Guide "Needle Installation Guide") in the Github wiki contains all the information needed on how to prepare your Kali Linux or macOS and how to install the Needle Agent on your iOS device.
-- [Passionfruit](https://github.com/chaitin/passionfruit/ "Passionfruit"): Is an iOS app blackbox assessment tool that is using the Frida server on the iOS device and visualizes many standard tasks via vuejs.
+- [Passionfruit](https://github.com/chaitin/passionfruit/ "Passionfruit"): Is an iOS app blackbox assessment tool that is using the Frida server on the iOS device and visualizes many standard tasks via Vue.js.
 It can be installed with npm.

 ```bash
 $ npm install -g passionfruit